cloudeight/style-guidelines/css/README.md

 .block__head__heading {}
 ```

+### Hooks
-### State Hooks
+#### State Hooks
-State hooks are modifier classes that declare an element or components state, they can be prefixed with either the `is-` or `has-` namespace depending on the state the element is in and the tense you would speak it:
+State hooks are modifier classes that declare an element or components state, they can be prefixed with either the `is-` or `has-` namespace depending on the state the element is in:

 - A link may be in an active state: `is-active`
 - An accordion item element may be in an expanded state: `is-expanded`